Exiturn/mrsphere/README.md

 # Mr Sphere

 This is a little practice application that covers the basics of three.js along with some little gsap timeline animations.
-The start of learning three.js, with more projects involving the framework coming soon...
+The start of learning three.js, with more projects involving the library coming soon...

 # Table of Contents